vignesh14052002/KnowledgeBase/knowledge_base/Productivity.md

 - Ways to find which packages we are not using in our app?
 - Ways to find which env variables are not used from .env?

+# Problem solving
+- Think about the root of the problem